IamDanielson/SQL-Projects/README.md

-# SQL-Projects Sql Query for Data explorations for Covid Data.
+# SQL-Projects Sql Query for Data exploration for Covid Data.